raygarza/next13-tailwind-starter-template/README.md

 -- React Hot Toast

-React 13 features out of the box are:
+Next 13 features out of the box are:
 -- App Directory Routing
 --